Songchunbo/blockchain/README.md

 ## How It Works

-1. The program creates a new blockchain with a genesis block
+1. The program creates a new blockchain with a genesis block (no transactions)
+2. Creates transactions between parties (Alice, Bob, Charlie, etc.)
-2. Adds several blocks with sample data
+3. Adds blocks with multiple transactions to the blockchain
+4. Each block contains a Merkle root of its transactions
-3. Prints the entire blockchain
+5. Prints the entire blockchain with transaction details
-4. Validates the blockchain integrity
+6. Validates the blockchain integrity
-5. Demonstrates tampering detection
+7. Demonstrates tampering detection

 ## Code Explanation

+### Transaction Class
+- Represents a transaction between two parties
+- Stores sender, receiver, amount, and timestamp
+- Provides methods to serialize transaction data

+### MerkleTree Class
+- Implements a Merkle tree for transaction verification
+- Calculates the Merkle root from a list of transactions
+- Uses SHA-256 hashing for all operations
+- Handles both even and odd numbers of transactions

 ### Block Class
+- Stores a list of transactions instead of simple data
+- Contains a Merkle root of its transactions
-- Stores data, timestamp, previous hash, and current hash
+- Stores previous hash, timestamp, and current hash
 - Uses SHA-256 hashing algorithm
-- Calculates hash based on block data
+- Calculates hash based on Merkle root, previous hash, and timestamp

 ### Blockchain Class
 - Manages a vector of blocks
-- Adds new blocks to the chain
+- Adds new blocks with transactions to the chain
 - Validates the integrity of the entire chain
-- Provides methods to print the chain
+- Provides methods to print the chain with transaction details

 ## Limitations